capriisun28/impulsed-membrane-deflection/README.md

 All functions are found in model/scripts/plots.py.

-Plots of interest can be found in: model/output_plots/*relevant impulse folder*
+Plots of interest can be found in: model/output_plots/{relevant impulse folder}

 Gifs can be found in:
 - model/output_plots/{relevant impulse folder}/2d-displacement-plots